 The first stop for the two bloggers, Angie and Julia, was standing in front of an anthill.
 The retired National Park Ranger Hans told them why such a hill is a small miracle.
 “The white crumbs on the anthills are resin.
-The ants leave that on top to disinfect their home”, he explained.
-Such insider tips were further experienced by the two girls on their tour through the Rauriser Primeval Forest.
+The ants leave that on top to disinfect their home,” he explained.
+The two girls picked up further such insider tips on their tour through the Rauriser Primeval Forest.
 Hans has each summer, for several decades, led interested hikers through the forest and thus contributed to its preservation.

 There are pieces of nature there which can only be otherwise very rarely found and I’ve not seen so much green for so long in one place. – Angie on hellopippa.com

 Under the protection of the Hohe Tauern National Park, meadows and forests grow and develop completely untouched.
 So untouched, that even dead trees are not removed.
 “These too have their task in the framework,” says Hans.

 Switch off in the Rauriser Primeval Forest

 Angie and Julia walk through lush green meadows, past ancient ponds, and over small bridges that lead over fallen trees.
 With every step deeper into the primeval forest, the mobile phone reception gets worse, until finally they put away their phones and concentrate on the surrounding nature.
 It’s a long hike before the girls meet any other people.
 These, too are en-route in the Rauriser Primeval Forest to taking a deep breath and switching off completely.

 I must really say that this was one of the most beautiful spots in Austria that I’ve ever seen.
 The peaceful, dark green forests, the streams, the mountain huts and the small ponds, lakes and moors. – Julia on julesvogel.com